01 of 12

 To prepare the doll bodies for the insertion of arms, a hole slightly larger than the covered wire or pipe cleaners used for the arms is drilled just down from the 'shoulder' of the clothespin.
 You can use a power drill or a pin vice to drill the armhole if you have the correct sized drill bit.
 Make sure you line up the armhole so it goes through the body at right angles to the legs!

-Prep the Parts for a Clothes Pin Doll
+Prep the Parts

 The dolls shown here have been prepped by sanding the opening in the pin with fine grit (240 or better) sandpaper, as well as sanding any rough spots on the head and base.
 For some dolls, we stained the doll head, body, and base with artist's acrylics.
 The 'Nigerian' mother was stained by painting the parts and wiping off the excess paints.
 The Japanese doll and the doll in the Saree were left a natural wood, while the contemporary doll was painted with acrylic paints.
 The easiest way to paint the parts is to set the pins in a base and paint the heads while they are held loosely on a pin as shown above.

 We suggest you paint only the sections of the doll's body which will be seen once the doll is costumed.
 The head and neck might need painting, depending on the skin tone you wish.
 If the doll will have a short-skirted costume or shorts, you may need to paint the legs.
-We painted my contemporary mother's legs to match her skirt colors and added tiny white polka dots to the legs to make stockings.
+We painted the contemporary mother's legs to match her skirt colors and added tiny white polka dots to the legs to make stockings.
 We used the end of a sharp toothpick to make the tiny dots in a regular pattern.

 If you wish, you can paint the doll support base ring.
 We painted the ring for the contemporary doll as it will be on view, but the other doll's rings are covered by the fabric of their costumes.

 If you use artist's acrylic paints, you should only need two coats.
 One will be a full coat, the other a touch-up coat.
-Tube acrylic paints are better for this work that are 'craft' bottles of paint, which may have a poor liquid to pigment ratio.
+Tube acrylic paints are better for this work than 'craft' bottles of paint, which may have a poor liquid to pigment ratio.
 You will need very small quantities of paint!Continue to 3 of 12 below.

 03 of 12

-How to Paint Hair and Facial Features for Clothespin Dolls
+How to Paint Hair and Facial Features

 Faces and hairstyles for clothespin dolls are much easier to create than you might expect.
 Pencil in your features as suggested below to test the face.
 The doll on the left of the photo has the facial features penciled in to check the spacing.

-- Noses - Can be made with tiny dots or a small semi-circle.
+- Noses can be made with tiny dots or a small semi-circle.

-- Lips and Mouths - Can be made with a small line, a heart, or a circle either alone or on top of a line as shown.
+- Lips and mouths can be made with a small line, a heart, or a circle either alone or on top of a line as shown.

-- Cheeks - Can be wiped on with thin watercolor, or pastels but faces with pastels or watercolor will need to be painted with a clear acrylic overcoat, or preferably spray coated with a fixative.
+- Cheeks can be wiped on with thin watercolor, or pastels but faces with pastels or watercolor will need to be painted with a clear acrylic overcoat, or preferably spray coated with a fixative.

 - Hair can be painted on with acrylic paints, using brush strokes in the direction the hair would normally run.
 Small beads can be painted for use as buns.
 If you wish, embroidery floss, viscose, or mohair can be used for curls, braids, ponytails/pigtails, and doll wigging.
 Hair should be painted on after the skin tone coat is thoroughly dry.
 Attach the beads for hair extensions to the head after the basic hair is painted on the head bead.